Call for Proposals

 Submissions

 Scholarship is at the center of all successful proposals.
-Faculty development workshops are not appropriate for this particular conference.
+We do not accept faculty development workshops at this symposium.
 Rather, we follow Peter Felten’s (2013) Principles of Good SoTL Practice in seeking abstracts that demonstrate the following elements:

 • inquiry into student learning,